How I Can Help

 Telehealth in the age of Covid-19

-I am continuing to monitor the situation and will use CDC guidelines to determine when I will be able to offer in-person visits again.
-At this time, I do not have a date to resume office visits because ensuring that my office is a healthy and safe place for learning and growing is my top priority.
+I am continuing to monitor the Covid-19 situation and will continue operating in this way as the CDC allows.
+Ensuring that my office is a healthy and safe place to support your learning and growth is my top priority.

 Welcome, I’m glad you’re here!
 You’re growing up in an ever-evolving and fast-paced environment with technology at your fingertips.
 While this can be a great resource and present so many unique opportunities, it can also be a big source of stress.
 It’s hard to be in middle school and high school!
 People can be mean, you may feel isolated, and don’t know if it’s okay to express your feelings because you fear the consequences.